 ~ Toru Pacific Arts Festival, Pacific Underground

-Grace Vanilau voice & percussion, Natalia Mann harp & Lila Meleisea kora (African harp), kalimba, saxophone - bring together their unique instrumentation, sweet vocals, funky clap dances with a whole lot of alofa (love).
+Grace Vanilau voice & percussion, Natalia Mann harp, & Lila Meleisea kora (African harp), kalimba, saxophone - bring together unique instrumentation, dance and spoken word, with a whole lot of alofa (love).

 SUGA (sunga) came from Melbourne's Brown Roots Pacific Arts Collective over the Tasman to Pacific Undergrounds TORU Pacific Arts Festivals in Christchurch NZ, returning the following years for FA, and LIMA, and then Pasifika Festival in Auckland.
 They were handpicked for the Femme Funk Festival in 2004, and toured New Caledonia, collaborating with local artists Patrice Kaikilekofe and Ela To’omaga.
 They were the buzz word at the Australian National Folk Festival, sharing the stage with legendary blues guitarist Bob Brozman, and taking away a performance excellence award.
 They have double billed with legendary Indigenous artist Archie Roach, and supported Zimbabwe’s Queen of Mbira, Stella Chiweshe.
 The Melbourne International Festival of the Arts saw them backed by the three hundred strong Boite choir, and performing with Christchurch based group Triballincs.
 They performed at the NZ Harp Conference 2005, represented at the South Project, a gathering of artists from across the Southern Hemisphere and for Film NZ at the Cannes Film Festival in France.
 SUGA came together again in 2013 to continue the journey, performing at the First Melbourne Pacific Contemporary Arts Festival and Seven Sisters Festival.

-In 2014 they collaborated with Samoan dance group Aniva for the World Harp Congress Sydney 2014, creating a powerful new dynamic.
-In an organic creative process, the five women weave together oratory, dance, rhythm, sound & song.
+In 2014 they collaborated with Samoan dance group Aniva for the World Harp Congress Sydney 2014, creating a powerful new dynamic weaving together oratory, dance, rhythm, sound & song.
 The result is contemporary, healing and uplifting.

 REVIEW: Spacifik Magazine 2004